Python-Botz/file-share-bot/README.md

 /broadcast - broadcast any messages to bot users

+/forward - forward any messages to bot users

 /stats - checking your bot uptime

 /restart - Restart your bot uptime